 When the movie director and the Hollywood movie stars were chosen for the film production arrived, everything changed for the little town, the world media arrived, Vallarta started to appear on the map, even more so when some of the stars, and the director himself, chose to make the town their home and stay there for years.

-You'll find several humble restaurants here, mainly small palapas at the edge of the sea that offer cold "cervezas" and fresh grilled fish, on the other end of the cove there is a large resort, Barceló Puerto Vallarta, that in the past was known as "La Joya de Mismaloya".
-For some time now what remains of the Iguana movie set is no longer open to the public.
-There seems to be some work in the area, so maybe it'll open up in a newly renovated format, so we hope.
+You'll find several humble restaurants here, mainly small palapas at the edge of the sea that offer cold "cervezas" and fresh-grilled fish, on the northern part of the cove there is a large resort, Barceló Puerto Vallarta, that in the past was known as "La Jolla de Mismaloya", it's the only beachside hotel & resort here (there isn't space for more either).

 So the tropical lure of Mismaloya has lots to offer, now it's time for a 21st-century movie in the area, any bidders?

-A beautiful setting of sand, sea and palm trees, surrounded by the mysterious mountain jungle that is populated by a surprising variety of birds, armadillos, deer, jaguars, pumas and many other species (read more about Puerto Vallarta's biodiversity), all this makes an exceptional backdrop for Mismaloya.
+Though most people won't need much more than the beautiful setting of sand, sea and palm trees, the mysterious surrounding mountain jungle populated by a surprising variety of birds, armadillos, deer, jaguars, pumas and many other species (read more about Puerto Vallarta's biodiversity), where the Mismaloya river meets the sea, for some is just an exceptional backdrop for their trip to Mismaloya.

-If you want some more action, take the road that goes up the valley by Barceló, after walking some 300 yards you'll first find a Tequila factory, Mamá Lucía, where they offer a tequila tour and tasting and some 700 meters further along you'll find the Vallarta Zoo, where you, unlike normal zoos, are invited to touch and pet the animals (not the dangerous ones though).
-If you are a real hiker or have some type of vehicle you can also drive to El Eden, which we've already mentioned.
+If you want some more action, take the road that goes up the valley by Barceló, into the little town of Mismaloya.
+After walking some 300 yards you'll first find a Tequila factory, Mamá Lucía, where they offer a tequila tour and tasting and some 700 yards further along you'll find the Vallarta Zoo, where you, unlike normal zoological gardens around the world, are actually invited to touch and pet the animals (not the dangerous ones though) and are provided with snacks to feed the animals (no more DON'T FEED THE ANIMALS signs).

 Another option is to take an Uber or taxi, they will take you to the same place that is in front of the Barceló Hotel, a few steps from the bus stop, you will see some stands that offer tours and activities, in between these and the Barceló, to the right, there is a cobblestone street that takes you directly to the beach, along the river edge, there is no way to get lost, it's about 600 feet from the highway to the beach itself.